| | Meatpaper FIVE

 Director Nathan Censullo told me that after we left, the

 head began to slump forward and part of an ear fell off.
+As they thawed, the meat art lost firmness

 and definition, even shrank, a bit like a snowman (“Schneemann,” incidentally,